AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 >
 >See the [appendix](#mixins-v-datatypes) for more information on the differences between mixins and data types, and the pros and cons of using one over the other for similar use cases.

 [!DNL Experience Platform] provides a number of common data types as part of the [!DNL Schema Registry] to support the use of standard patterns for describing common data structures.
-This is explained in more detail in the [!DNL Schema Registry] tutorials, where it will become more clear as you walk through the steps to define data types.
+This is explained in more detail in the [!DNL Schema Registry] tutorials, where it will become clearer as you walk through the steps to define data types.

 The following screenshot demonstrates how data types are represented in the Platform UI.
 One of the fields provided by the ([!UICONTROL Demographic Details]) mixin uses the "[!UICONTROL Person name]" data type, as indicated by the text following the pipe character (`|`) next to the field's name.
 This particular data type provides several subfields that relate to the name of an individual person, a construct that can be reused for other fields where a person's name needs to be captured.